 The only trouble, if I can call it that, with baking cakes is having leftovers.
 A bite with my morning coffee, a sliver post lunch, a nibble with afternoon tea—I am the one at home making sure those leftovers don’t go to taste.

 To mitigate the leftovers-for-days situation, I bought two small cake pans.
 They’re round, measuring 6×2 inches, and they’ve been so handy to have on hand.
-I use them to bake a half recipe of my children’s favorite vanilla birthday cake (more on this soon), and I’ve found I can nearly always halve a recipe and bake off all of the batter in one of the pans or split the batter between the two pans, as I’ve done here.
+I use them to bake a half recipe of my children’s favorite one-bowl buttermilk birthday cake, and I’ve found I can nearly always halve a recipe and bake off all of the batter in one of the pans or split the batter between the two pans, as I’ve done here.

 This is Gourmet’s double chocolate cake, which I blogged about several years ago now, and which has been as well received here as at the recipe’s source site.
 If this cake is new to you, you’re in for a treat.
 It’s made with buttermilk (magic!), oil (as opposed to butter), lots of cocoa powder, and coffee, if you wish, which intensifies the chocolate flavor.